 For the Caramel Sauce

 - Stir the sugar, corn syrup, water and lemon juice together in a 2-cup microwave-safe measuring cup or medium glass bowl.
 Microwave until the caramel is pale yellow, or just barely starting to take on some color, 4-8 minutes (depending on the strength of your microwave).
 It's fine to stop and open the microwave to check often; just don't let it get too dark or it will burn.
-Let the caramel sit for about 5 minutes -- it will gradually turn a rich amber color.
+Let the caramel sit for 5 minutes -- it will gradually turn a rich amber color.
 (If after five minutes, it's not dark enough, place it back in the microwave for thirty seconds or so, then let it darken again.
 If it gets too dark, start over.)

 - Remove the outer ring from the springform pan.
 Slide a thin metal spatula between the crust and pan bottom to loosen, then slide the cheesecake onto a serving platter.
 (Alternatively, you can keep it on the pan bottom.)
 If there is condensation on the top of the cheesecake, blot it gently with a flat paper towel.
 Let the cheesecake stand at room temperature for about 30 minutes, then cut it into wedges.
 Warm up the caramel sauce in the microwave (it stiffens in the fridge).
 If it's too thick, add more heavy cream to thin it out.
 Drizzle the caramel sauce over each piece of cheesecake and top with a dollop of sweetened whipped cream if desired.

-- Note: You'll need a large food processor -- preferably with a 12-cup capacity -- to make the filling (you can also use an 11-cup, but you may have a bit of leakage).
+- Note: You'll need a large food processor -- preferably with a 14-cup capacity -- to make the filling (you can also use an 11-cup, but you may have a bit of leakage).
 If you don't have one, it's fine to use a Kitchenaid Mixer or electric beaters for the filling and a small food processor for the crust.

 - Per serving (12 servings)

 - Sugar: 54g